 Participants network to share knowledge and create a community of like-minded learners.
 They will join a bigger body of Master Gardeners across the continent who have the knowledge and tools to provide gardening guidance and assistance to the public and institutions.

 Those students choosing to do the online option must have a computer with the capacity to run Zoom as well as a camera and be willing to turn on their camera for the duration of the class.

-All students will be required to use Microsoft Teams at least once every 2 weeks to participate in online discussions as part of their marks.
+All students will be required to use an online platform at least once every 2 weeks to participate in online discussions as part of their marks.

 Required: Secondary (High School) Education is required.
 Some post-secondary school (education or experience) is an asset.